Back to All Events

 Doors at 5:30pm

-Featured Artist: TBA
+Featured Artist: Youree Kim

 Work in Progress Showings provide artists in the disability community an affinity space to share and discuss developing projects.
 These gatherings offer a flexible platform for artists to share, test ideas, and develop perspective on their work through community exchange.
 Audiences are invited to witness and share back through moderated conversations that nurture a community rich in cultural, artistic, and intellectual discourse.